evancz/guide.elm-lang.org/book/types/reading_types.md

 - The value `3` is an `Int`.
 - The value `3.1415` is a `Float`.

-Elm is able to figure out the type of any value you enter, so let's see what happens with lists:
+Elm is able to figure out the type of any value you enter!
+Let's see what happens with lists:

 {% replWithTypes %}
 [